hvignolo87/analytics_engineer_assignment/README.md

 > I have the questions that I need to answer, so... how does a SQL query that answer them might look like?

+_I'm assuming that the data consumers are familiar with SQL.
+If this is not the case, the solution might be to create a specific report schema and tables with the results of the following queries._

 Let's think about the first one:

 > Top 10 active users sorted by the amount of PRs created and commits pushed